Science we fund together. Focused studies that make our daily lives safer.

 Our focus is the full picture of modern contamination: microplastics, PFAS, BPA and related compounds, heavy metals, pesticide residues, and other emerging threats.
 The specific contaminants tested in each study depend on what is most relevant to the product being investigated.
 Members vote on what gets studied, and the testing protocol is designed around that.

-We run one Research Cycle per quarter, roughly every three months.
-Each cycle funds as many studies as member support makes possible.
+We run one Research Season per quarter, roughly every three months.
+Each season funds as many studies as member support makes possible.
 The more members who join, the more products we can test.
-Every completed study goes straight into the permanent research library, available to all active members.
+Every completed study goes straight into the permanent research library.

 Yes.
 We receive the full results directly from the lab, and from there our team does the hard work of analyzing, contextualizing, and presenting the findings in a way that is actually useful to you.
 Not just a spreadsheet of numbers.
 You will have access to both the underlying data and a clear explanation of what it means for the products you use every day.